-Complia nt 61.
-6: Comply or explain Chair B.6.3 The senior independent director should lead the performance evaluation of the chairperson. governo • - or independent director in collaboration with the chair of the council of k sought from non-executive directors, executive directors and governors.
-62. 6: Comply or explain Chair B.6.4 The chairperson, with assistance of the Board secretary, if applicable, should use the performance evaluations as the basis for determining individual and collective professional development programmes for non-executive directors relevant to their duties as board members. for board well led. developi d development.
-The bo The programme is the oard development properties of the properties of ogramme has b Trust chair w and corporate a eminar which gives a greater focus on strategy development and opportunities been shaped to ensure that it operates effectively and that the organisation is ho is supported in this task by the director of workforce and organisational affairs.
+61. 6: Comply or explain Chair B.6.3 The senior independent director should lead the performance evaluation of the chairperson. governo - - or independent director in collaboration with the chair of the council of k sought from non-executive directors, executive directors and governors.
+62. 6: Comply or explain Chair B.6.4 The chairperson, with assistance of the Board secretary, if applicable, should use the performance evaluations as the basis for determining individual and collective professional development programmes for non-executive directors relevant to their duties as board members. - - or board well led. developi d development.
+The bo .
+The programme is the eard development pro- e responsibility of the of communications a es for board develop Chair/Council of ogramme has b e Trust chair w Ind corporate a Led by the chairperson, the Council should periodically assess their collective or board well led. developi o date, a d development.
+The bo The programme is the ment and the director and discussed prioriti eard development pro- eresponsibility of the of communications a es for board develop ogramme has b e Trust chair w ind corporate a ment in the cor been shaped to ensure that it operates effectively and that the organisation is ho is supported in this task by the director of workforce and organisational ffairs.
 At its meeting in March 2020 the board considered the approach taken ming year.
-63. 6: Comply or explain Chair/Council of Governors B.6.5 Led by the chairperson, the Council should periodically assess their collective performance and they should regularly communicate to members and the public details on how they have discharged their responsibilities.
-Commu and the public is prov vided through a reviewed every three years.
-The next review is scheduled for 2021. bi-annual newsletter, QVH News, and through regular email communication with

 64. 6: Comply or explain Council of Governors B.6.6 There should be a clear policy and a fair process, agreed and adopted by the Council, for the removal from the Council of any governor who consistently and unjustifiably fails to attend the meetings of the Council or has an actual or potential conflict of interest which prevents the proper exercise of their duties.
-Complia constitut in which a governor m ay be disqualifi ed or removed from the council of are set out in provision 18 of the Trust's 65.
+Complia constitut in which a governor n l nay be disqua lified or removed from the council of are set out in provision 18 of the Trust's 65.
 6: Comply or explain Board/Remuneration Committee B.8.1 The remuneration committee should not agree to an executive member of the Board leaving the employment of an NHS foundation trust, except in accordance with the terms of their contract of employment, including but not limited to service of their full notice period and/or material reductions in their time commitment to the role, without the Board first having completed and approved a full risk assessment.
-Not appl icable in 2019/20 l 66.
+Not appl icable in 2019/20 66.
 6: Comply or explain Board C.1.2 The directors should report that the NHS foundation trust is a going concern with supporting assumptions or qualifications as necessary.
 See also ARM paragraph 2.16 Complia nt.
 See section 2.1 67.
-6: Comply or explain Board C.1.3 At least annually and in a timely manner, the Board should set out clearly its financial, quality and operating objectives for the NHS foundation trust and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance. include b oth quantitative and qu g objectives for the Trust through board papers, published to the website.
-These siness and operation.
-Clinical outcome data is also included in the annual
+6: Comply or explain Board C.1.3 At least annually and in a timely manner, the Board should set out clearly its financial, quality and operating objectives for the NHS foundation trust and disclose sufficient information, both quantitative and qualitative, of the NHS foundation trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance. ing objectives for the Trust through board papers , published to the website .
+These business and operation.
+Clinical outcome data is also included in the annual ply or explain Board/Audit Committe e C.3.1 The Board should establish an audit committee composed of at least three members who are all independent non-executive directors.